 - Damage to jaw joints (TMJ)

 One of the best ways to stop this damage is to wear a nightguard.
-This is a special type of mouthguard custom-fitted by a dentist.
+These particular types of mouthguard are custom-fitted by a dentist.
 It acts as a bumper absorbing the force of grinding or clenching of your teeth while you sleep.
-Fitted correctly it will protect your teeth while you sleep and reduce symptoms.
+Fitted correctly, it will protect your teeth while you sleep and reduce symptoms.